niliaranet/older-projects-compilation/01-python-game-school-project/README.md

 # Python game school project
-This is a school project heavily "inspired" by Slayin', made using python3 and the pyxel fantasy console.
+This is a school project heavily inspired by Slayin', made using python and the pyxel fantasy console.
-Developed in my first year doing web development.

 ## Dependencies
 To play the project, you need to have the following dependencies installed in your system: